omniedgeio/omniedge-frontend/markdowndocs/Docs/Architecture&Performance.md

 ---
-title: General
+title: Architecture & Performance
 description: To solve all the above issues, we designed and developed OmniEdge based upon the following objectives.Simple enough to use for both users and network administrators.Based on the Zero-trust security model.
 Users can establish a strictly secure network through authentication services such as Okta, G Suite, etc.
-route: Doc / General
+route: Doc / Architecture&Performance
 index: 1
 thumbnail: /assets/OmniEdgeall0.5.png
 ---
-# General
+# Architecture & Performance

 ## 1. How OmniEdge Works